couchbaselabs/couchbase-reloc/README.md

 It will extract into a 'couchbase' directory.

 Run the "reloc.sh INSTALL_DIR" script.
-The INSTALL_DIR is where the absolute path of the 'couchbase' directory.
+The INSTALL_DIR is the
+absolute path of the 'couchbase' directory.
 For example, after the previous step...